 Example 1 (Competition Policy with Non-Credible Punishments) Three firms, 1, 2 and 3, are monopolists within their respective countries.
 While currently active only on their local markets, firms 1 and 2 could operate in any country.
 Firm 3 instead is a highly indebted company, who can only operate in its own country.
 A competition authority needs to choose between maintaining the status quo (allocation a), or changing the level of competition in the three markets by implementing alternatives b or c.
-In alternative b, all firms are active on all markets they can access, sharing each of them equally with the other firms with which they compete.
-Alternative c instead is the same as the status quo, except that the regulator lets firm 3 go bankrupt, splits 3's market equally between 1 and 2, but these firms must each pay half of the debt of the firm gone burst.
-For the sake of the example, these are the only feasible alternatives: $X = \{a, b, c\}$ .
+In alternative b, all firms are active on all markets they can access, which they share equally with the competing firms.
+Alternative c is the same as the status quo, except that the regulator lets firm 3 go bankrupt, splits 3's market equally between 1 and 2, but these firms must each pay half of the debt of firm 3.

-There are three states of the world, that reflect the state of the demand in market 3, which can be low (L), medium (M) or high (H).
+There are three possible states for the demand in market 3, which can be low (L), medium (M) or high (H).
 The true state is known to the firms but not to the designer.
 Firm 3's ranking is such that the status quo is always at the top.
-When the demand is low, then he prefers to be bailed out rather than face others' competition, but not when the demand is high or medium.
-Hence, its ranking is such that $a \succ b \succ c$ , except if the demand is low, when it is $a \succ c \succ b$ .
-As for the other firms, when demand in country 3 is medium, both firms 1 and 2 prefer to compete with each other in their local market, in order to access market 3 at no cost, but they would not be willing to enter it (even if splitting it in half) if they have to pay 3's debt.
-Hence, their ranking at this state is $b \succ a \succ c$ .
-When the demand in country 3 is low, neither firm 1 nor 2 are willing to give up their monopolies in order to access the third market, and their ranking is $a \succ b \succ c$ .
-When the demand is high, instead, both firms 1 and 2 prefer to absorb half of the third market and pay the debt of the bankrupt firm, over the status quo, over the fully competitive outcome in all countries.
-Their preferences therefore are $c \succ a \succ b$ .
-(See Fig.1.)
+When the demand is low, then it prefers to be bailed out rather than face others' competition, but not otherwise.
+Hence, its ranking is such that $a \succ b \succ c$, except in state L, when it is $a \succ c \succ b$.
+As